charmed-kubernetes/jenkins/docs/releases/stable/index.md

 #### Conflict resolution

-Once the subsequent steps have been performed, any remaining bugfixes and patches will need to be cherry-picked into their respective stable branches.
-**Only during the initial release process do we rebase development code on top of stable branches.**
+At the time of the feature freeze, the stable branches are git reset to match the master branches at that point, per the documentation below.
+During the feature freeze and Solutions QA period, fixes which need to be applied to address CI or QA failures, and only those specific fixes, are cherry-picked in to the stable branches.

-## Performing the release
+## Preparing the release

 ### Tag existing stable branches with the current stable bundle